 In a global comparison, there are very contradictory approaches to the implementation of smart city concepts.
 Due to different challenges, such as rapid population growth, it is primarily cities in Asia that have to react quickly and efficiently to changing conditions.

-“Virtual Singapore” is the example of a city that needs to respond to its strong growth in the shortest possible time.
+“Virtual Singapore” is an example of a city that needs to respond to its strong growth in the shortest possible time.
 The city-state has about 5 million inhabitants.
 Measuring digital data with the help of sensors and cameras, the “Virtual Singapore” project summarises the movements of city dwellers and evaluates them for further development scenarios.
 This project is the world’s largest data collection for a city.
 At present, it is not yet clearly defined which service offers should be generated from this for city residents.
-In addition, social aspects in the private sphere, such as the care of elderly people living alone, are taken into account by monitoring with the help of sensors, as well as the more efficient organization of public administration structure.
+In addition, social aspects in the private sphere, such as the care of elderly people living alone, are taken into account by monitoring with the help of sensors, as well as the more efficient organization of the public administration structure.

 Each city is individual and, for this reason, must be considered individually in the transformation towards a smart city.
 Especially in European cities, a top-down approach will not work.
 Transparent public participation and new forms of cooperation between city administrations and companies are crucial for the further development of a city.